Softball: Tyler Legacy rallies by Rockwall-Heath

 Callie Sparks earned the pitching win, striking out four with three walks and one earned run allowed in four innings.

-H. SPRINGS 13, GLADEWATER 1: GLADEWATER - Madison Heller and Presley Richardson both homered and combined for seven RBI to lead the Hughes Springs Lady Mustangs to a 13-1 win over Gladewater.
+GLADEWATER — Madison Heller and Presley Richardson both homered and combined for seven RBI to lead the Hughes Springs Lady Mustangs to a 13-1 win over Gladewater in District 15-3A.

 Heller had three hits and drove in four runs, and Richardson added a double with three RBI.
 Emma McKinney finished with three hits.
 Karmen Searcy doubled twice and drove in three runs, and Jacee Short and Riley Lowery chipped in with a double apiece.
 Short, Maggie Pate and Grace Pippin all drove in runs.